ALPINE TOWER

 ZIPLINE

-At nearly 400 feet long, Bradford Woods’ zip line is specifically designed to have universal access.
+At nearly 400 feet long, Bradford Woods’ zip line is specifically designed to provide universal access.
 All participants access the zip line via a ramp, and participants of all abilities can take flight.
 At 65 feet tall, this activity is a great way to experience Bradford Woods from new heights!